How to Turn Loyal Customers Into Advocates in SaaS

 Often it’s not product hurdles that put customers off a brand, but the way those hurdles are handled that does the damage.
 Most customers understand when products have glitches and need to be replaced.
 But if a problem is mishandled, they’re likely to equate your brand with shoddy service.

 Convoluted communication confuses consumers and puts them off advocacy.
-Using clear and prompt communication with your customers will gain their trust and earn their respect.
+Using clear and prompt communication with your customers will gain their trust and respect.

 Craft an Entertaining User-Experience